4th April 2019

 You need to be able to trust your service engineer.

-We have all heard tales of engineers on site looking for short term work by inventing issues.
-At Kimptons, we aim for a life long relationship.
-We will advise you honestly, so you can budget for replacement and establish a sensible programme for planned and preventative maintenance.
+We have all heard tales of engineers on-site looking for short term work by inventing issues.
+At Kimpton, we aim for life long relationships.
+We will advise you honestly, so you can budget for replacement – even if it’s three or four years in the future – to establish a sensible programme for planned and preventative maintenance.

-If your commercial boiler is ticking any or all of the above boxes, call us now for an honest assessment of what the real issue is and to plan a sensible route forward.«Back to Blog
+If your commercial boiler is ticking any or all of the above boxes, call us now for an honest assessment of what the real issue is and to plan a sensible route forward.

 Kimpton Energy Solutions have provided a reliable and helpful service at Dover and Philharmonic Court since they were opened in 2014 /15.
 A good working relationship is maintained with the service engineers and having a key account manager who is responsive and maintains regular communication has been a key factor in service provision.Having a…